-Jennifer Lawrence Is Taking a 2-Year Break from Acting
+Jennifer Lawrence Is Taking a Two-Year Break from Acting

 MORE: Jennifer Lawrence Is Not Sorry She Went Pole-Dancing in Europe

 Another reason Lawrence may be taking a break from acting is her grueling and emotionally taxing role in “Mother!,” a psycho-horror in which Lawrence plays a woman whose tranquil life is disturbed when a mysterious couple moves in with her and her husband.
-To decompress, Lawrence built a tent with the sole purpose of watching “Keeping Up with the Kardashians.”
-Lawrence dubbed the tent, which was plastered with pictures of the Kardashian-Jenners, her “happy place.”
+To decompress from the intense scenes, the movie crew built Lawrence a tent where she could go to zone out and watch episodes of “Keeping Up with the Kardashians.”
+Lawrence dubbed the tent—which had gumball machines and was plastered with pictures of the Kardashian-Jenners—her “happy place.”

 Though Lawrence has no idea what she’s going to do during her hiatus, we have a strong feeling that it’ll involve a healthy amount of “KUWTK” binge-watching.